IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 ---
 layout: distill
 title: The Functional Perspective of Neural Networks
 description: Common wisdom suggests that neural networks trained on the same dataset reaching the same accuracy and loss can be considered equivalent.
-However, when considering neural networks as functional representations of their input space, it becomes clear that neural networks all represent distinct functions that enable the model to have predictive capacity.
-In this blog post, we review functional perspectives which have been used to understand the success of neural network ensembles on more modern architectures concurrently with a dive deep into existing functional similarity metrics that assess the diversity of neural network functions, showing the pitfalls of just accuracy and loss based perspectives when considering neural network function.
+However, when considering neural networks as functional representations of their input space, it becomes clear that neural networks represent distinct functions that enable predictive capacity.
+In this blog post, we review functional perspectives used to understand the success of neural network ensembles on more modern architectures.
+We concurrently define weak and strong functional similarity analysis that assesses the functional diversity of neural networks with increasing fidelity and elucidates the pitfalls of traditional perspectives when considering neural network function.
 date: 2025-05-07
 future: true
 htmlwidgets: true